icinganalysis/icinganalysis.github.io/content/NACA-TN-1424.md

 and maximum diameter made during the 1946-47 season are presented in figure 6.
-It is noted that 50 percent of the observations of mean-effective diameter fall in the relatively narrow range from 11.2 to 16.2 Microns; and 90 percent are less than 22 microns.
+It is noted that 50 percent of the observations of mean-effective diameter fall in the relatively narrow range from 11.2 to 16.2 microns; and 90 percent are less than 22 microns.
 Fifty percent of the observations of maximum diameter are between 12.6 and 20 microns and 90 percent are below 28 microns.
    These distribution curves indicate that the icing conditions